vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Kālidāsa

-The complete works of Kālidāsa: the text in Sanskrit and Prakrit, edit. with
+The complete works of Kālidāsa: the text in Sanskrit and Prakrit, ediṭwith

 an introduction by V.P.
 Joshi.
 Leiden 1976.

-Kālidāsa Granthāvalī [Complete works of Kālidāsa] crit. edit. by Revāparsāda
+Kālidāsa Granthāvalī [Complete works of Kālidāsa] criṭediṭby Revāparsāda

 Dvivedī.
 Varanasi 1976.

-Vallabhadeva’s Kommentar (Sāradā-Version) zum ´ Kumārasam. bhava des
+Vallabhadeva’s Kommentar (Sāradā-Version) zum ´ Kumārasaṁbhava des

-Kālidāsa hrsg. von M. S. Narayana Murti, unter der Mitarbeit von Klaus L.
+Kālidāsa hrsg. von ṀṢNarayana Murti, unter der Mitarbeit von Klaus L.

 Janert.
 Wiesbaden 1980.

 Kālidāsa’s Meghadūta.
-Edit. from the Manuscripts with the Commentary of
+Ediṭfrom the Manuscripts with the Commentary of

 Vallabhadeva and provided with a complete Sanskrit–English Vocabulary [by]

 E. Hultzsch.
 With a Foreword by Albrecht Wezler.
 New Delhi 1998.

-The Raghuvam. śa of Kˆalidˆasa, with the commentary of Mallinˆatha, edit. with
+The Raghuvaṁśa of Kˆalidˆasa, with the commentary of Mallinˆatha, ediṭwith

 various readings by Kˆaśˆınˆatha Pˆanduranga Paraba.
 Third editioṇBombay,

 1886.

-The Raghupa˜ncikā of Vallabhadeva, being the earliest commentary on the
+The Raghupañcikā of Vallabhadeva, being the earliest commentary on the

-Raghuvam. śa of Kālidāsa.
+Raghuvaṁśa of Kālidāsa.
 Vol. I. Critical Edition with Introduction and Notes

 by Dominic Goodall & Harunaga IsaacsoṇGroningen 2003.
 Groningen